Subclass 820 Partner Visa

 Partner Visa Relationship Requirement for Subclass 820 Visa Australia

-You must be either the spouse or de facto partner of an Australian citizen, Australian permanent resident or Eligible New Zealand.
-Your relationship can be with someone of same or different sex.
+You must be either the spouse or de facto partner of an Australian citizen, Australian permanent resident, or an Eligible New Zealand citizen.
+Your relationship can be with someone of the different or same sex.

 Partner Visa Subclass 820 Meeting Relationship Requirement by Marriage

-To meet the relationship requirement by marriage you and your spouse must both be committed to a shared life together to the exclusion of all others, your relationship with your spouse must be genuine and continuing, you must live with your spouse or do not live apart on a permanent basis and your marriage must be valid under Australian law.
+To meet the relationship requirement by marriage, you and your spouse must both be committed to a shared life together, excluding all others; your relationship with your spouse must be genuine and ongoing; you must live with your spouse or not live apart permanently; and your marriage must be valid under Australian law.

 Visa Partner 820 Meeting Relationship Requirement by Online Relationship

 The time spent dating or in an online relationship might not count as being in a de facto relationship.
-Detailed documentary evidence is prescribed in Partner visa 820 checklist.
+Detailed documentary evidence is required by the Partner visa 820 checklist.

 Form 888 Statutory declaration by a supporting witness in relation to a Partner or Prospective Marriage visa application